 Our opening text, Romans 12:9-10 NKJV, was written to the church saints in Rome.
 These were people who had obeyed Acts 2:38, i.e. people who were saved through the born again experience.
 So obviously, just because one is saved doesn't mean that they do not need to hear preaching about brotherly love.

 Let's start with love without hypocrisy.
 Hypocrites are actors under an assumed character.
 Jesus called the Pharisees hypocrites because they honored Him with their mouths but their hearts were far from Him (Matthew 15:8).
 "Without hypocrisy" in the Greek is:

 Anypókritos, an-oo-pok'-ree-tos (G505); from G1 (as a negative particle) and a presumed derivative of G5271; undissembled, i.e. sincere:—without dissimulation (hypocrisy), unfeigned.

 Our love for the brethren must be sincere, unfeigned, without hypocrisy.
 Does that mean everyone in church is going to be your best friend?
 No it doesn't!
-But it doesn't mean that we won't pray for them, or won't forgive them, or won't ask Jesus to bless them or heal them or ask Him to keep His hand on their lives.
+But it doesn't mean that we won't pray for them, or won't forgive them, or won't ask Jesus to bless them, or heal them, or ask Him to keep His hand on their lives.
 We will never fool anyone if we are hypocrites.
 Jesus said: